shivangagarwal/shopify_python_api/README.md

     There is a method to make the request and get the token for you.
-Pass all the params received from the previous call (shop, code, timestamp, signature) as a dictionary and the method will verify the params, extract the temp code and then request your token:
+Pass all the params received from the previous call (shop, code, timestamp, signature and all the other custom parameters that you had passed to the redirect_uri in the Step 3) as a dictionary and   the method will verify the params, extract the temp code and then request your token:

     ```python